Verification dossier

 What the website can prove safely today.

-A buyer should be able to verify four things quickly: the product runs inside HubSpot, the setup stays controlled, the runtime stays in record context, and admins can see what is live before rollout expands.
+A buyer should be able to verify four things quickly: the product lives inside HubSpot, setup is admin-controlled, the request starts from the record, and publish state is visible before rollout expands.

 Launch-proof surface